MonikaSzucs/comp-3761-algorithm-analysis-and-design/Class 8/README.md

 pg 40
 Start with vertex and do the DFS order - start at data
-> DFS vistied list: dcgbacfh
+> DFS vistied list: dcgbaefh

 page 41
 > DFS: a b f e g c d h